Quantum phase diagram of the spin-$\frac{1}{2}$ Heisenberg antiferromagnet on the square-kagome lattice: a tensor network study

-The competition between the $J$ and $J_1$ couplings gives rise to broadly two distinct regions in the phase diagram: (i) $0\leq J/J_1\leq 1.62$: which is nonmagnetic composed of an ensemble of VBCs with different symmetries emerging as the ground state of the system and (ii) $J/J_1 > 1.62$: which hosts a ferrimagnetically ordered ground state.
+The competition between the $J$ and $J_1$ couplings gives rise to broadly two distinct regions in the phase diagram: (i) $0\leq J/J_1\leq 1.62$: which is nonmagnetic composed of an ensemble of VBCs with different symmetries (or by the distinct patterns of which bonds condense) emerging as the ground state of the system and (ii) $J/J_1 > 1.62$: which hosts a ferrimagnetically ordered ground state.
 In order to characterize the nature of these phases, we compute the local magnetization and spin-spin correlations on individual sites and bonds of the lattice, respectively.
 Within each region, the pattern of strong and weak bonds in real-space as inferred via equal-time isotropic spin-spin correlations in the ground states is illustrated in Fig.~\ref{Fig:phase_diag}.
 Each phase is uniquely characterized by a distinct pattern of bond correlations or magnetic ordering, as measured on the converged ground state wave function.
 It is crucial to emphasize that the convergence of the wave function has been thoroughly examined through various measures within the algorithm.
 As exemplified in Fig.~\ref{Fig:e0_scaling}, the ground state energy per-site, $\varepsilon_0$, for selected points within each region of the phase diagram exhibits excellent convergence with respect to the inverse bond dimension.
+We have further characterized the gapped or gapless nature of each phase by computing the spin gap.
+This was achieved by applying a small Zeeman field $h_z$, tracking the field dependence of the net magnetization $\bar{M}_z(h)$, and determining the critical field $h_c$ at which $\bar{M}_z(h)$ becomes finite.
+The value of $h_c$ then provides a direct and quantitative measure of the spin gap.
+The details of spin gap calculations have been provided in the supplementary materials \cite{supp}.